 It was still there in 1927, when it was caught by the Dallin Aerial Survey company making some of the first high-quality aerial photos.
 The Monument sits on its embankment above the Reading line, although it’s not clear whether any remnant of its fence still surrounds it.

 The photo also contains a clue about why the Monument was moved.
-If we look some 200 yards farther east, we can see a two-story, twin-gabled building in the shadow of the 49th Street Bridge.
+If we look some 200 yards farther west, we can see a two-story, twin-gabled building in the shadow of the 49th Street Bridge.
 This is Grays Ferry station, built for the new Chester route in 1872.
 (By the time of this photo, the PW&B had become the Philadelphia, Baltimore and Washington Railroad, a key subsidiary of the sprawling Pennsy system.)
 That station sits right where the Monument does today.